rebasemedia/Services/README.md

   - Can be a simple text post with or without a graphic.
   - The link will be added in the comments (no extra charge).
   - Example: Sharing a particular feature of the product/project, promoting their GitHub repo, sharing news of their new product launch, etc.
   - We also offer packages and bundles for multiple posts and provide a discount on those.
-You can find more about it [here](https://pradumnasaraf.dev/services/), and we will create a custom package for you according to your needs.
+You can find out more about it [here](https://rebasemedia.com), and we will create a custom package for you according to your needs.
   - Samples work/post can be found [here](https://github.com/rebasemedia/Samples?tab=readme-ov-file#social-media-posts).

 - **Tweets and LinkedIn Posts (Video)**